Crosscountry (video game series)

-Crosscountry is an educational simulation software series of programs for North American students (grade one through grade nine).
-Many schools use these games as a fun way to teach their students about the states, provinces, territories, and cities.
-The game is published by Ingenuity Works, a Vancouver-based company originally known as Didatech Software.
+Crosscountry is a series of educational video games for North American students (grade one through grade nine).
+The games are published by Ingenuity Works, a Vancouver-based company originally known as Didatech Software.

-In most of the games, the player will drive an 18-wheeler to pick up and deliver commodities to the cities assigned, while making decisions about the best route, when to eat, sleep, fill up gas, etc. In the game series, the player will play as a truck driver where they will make the most money if beneficial decisions are made during their assignment.
+Most of the games simulate driving an 18-wheeler, picking up and delivering commodities to the specified cities, and making decisions about the best route, when to eat, sleep, get gas, etc., in order to earn the most money.

 Crosscountry USA (1985)

 This was the first game in the series, released in 1985 by Didatech Software (later renamed to Ingenuity Works).
 Educational Software Reviews deemed it "the type of game you can play for a full hour without getting tired."
 Developed for the PC, the purpose of the game is to pick up commodities from one city and deliver them to another by driving across the country.
 Players interacted with the game through a command line using commands such as "turn on truck".
+Players also had an option to use visuals to play, if they had a compatible mouse.

 Crosscountry Canada (1986)

 This was the second game in the series, released in 1986 for the Apple II by Didatech Software, and later ported to DOS in 1991.
 It was also ported to the ICON, the made-in-Canada educational computer platform.
 Home of the Underdogs deemed Crosscountry Canada "One of the best edutainment titles ever made".
-This title has since been made available on several websites, free-to-play.